jocarolo/GUImodule/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue on the project's GitHub repository (if available) or contact the project maintainer directly.
+If you have any questions or suggestions, please feel free to open an issue on the project's GitHub repository (if available) or contact with me directly.